Runalyze/admin-docs/commands.rst

    cache:clear --env=prod

-Clears the production environment cache
+Clears the production environment cache, he same is possible for the dev environment with ``--env=dev``.
+This command clears the general cache for e.g. the app kernel, the DI container, annotations and twig templates.
+For clearing doctrine's cache (if you changed some entities), you need to run ``doctrine:cache:clear-metadata`` or clear ``var/cache/doctrine/`` manually.

 Install RUNALYZE
 ^^^^^^^^^^^^^^^^^^